kbravo10/test-deploy/README.md

 Returns a `<div>` with header `<h2>` with a message to the user.

 ### Subscription navlink
 This path naviagates you to the `<SubscriptionCollection />`.
-This componet imports `<Subscription />` component, `<UserMonth />` component, and the main.css file.
+This componet imports `<Subscription />` component, `<UserMonth />` component, the main.css file, and a useState and useEffect library.

-We then declare two useState variables.
+We then declare two `useState hooks`.
 One state is used to store the data reveived by the fetch request and the other state is used to store and set the state to a filter that is used to tell the fetch request what data we are requesting.

+We use a `useEffect` hook to only render the fetch statement when the filter state is modified.
+For the fetch statement we use a GET request since we want to use the data rsponce and store it into the subscriptions state using `setSubscriptions()`.

+Declare a `function onHandleSelect()` that fires up when the user chooses an option from the dropdown menu of the types of subscriptions.
+The user choice is retreived by getting the event.target.value.
+Using the value an if statement